HeydarliAtabay/SolidarityPurchasingGroup/Retrospective/Sprint 2- Retrospective.md

 - What caused your errors in estimation (if any)?
   - FE development time was underestimated.
 We ended up reallocating time from the BE tasks to deliver a good UI for the tasks.
-  - We included also SonarQube analysis under the "Implement test" task, but since the actual JEST testing proved a lot tougher, we ended up not having enough time to properly do the SonarQube analysis.
   - We lost some time in interpreting the meaning of some stories and estimate correctly the time to implement them.
+  - We underestimated the time needed to update the database with the correct tables and columns to support the stories.

 - What lessons did you learn (both positive and negative) in this sprint?
   - Comment more our code to let the other group mates understand what we did.
-  - Write a general documentation in de readme file (for example write the users credentials).
+  - Write a general documentation in the readme file (for example write the users credentials).
   - A good FE needs more development time allocated.

 - Which improvement goals set in the previous retrospective were you able to achieve?
-  - We allocated more time for testing.
+  - We allocated more time for implementing tests.
-  - Tasks were much better divided this time, which in turn decreased a lot the continuous communication efforts needed.
+  - Remediation effort on new code decreased considerably since we had the chance to learn from SonarCloud how to write better code.
+  - We created an appropriate task for the Technical debt remediation and the result was much better in terms of remediation efforts needed on new code.

-- Which ones you were not able to achieve?
+Which ones you were not able to achieve?
 Why?
-  - We did not succeed in increasing the code documentation size since by better dividing the tasks, the need for very detailed documentation decreased.
-This may well prove problematic in the future if we will need to do incremental work on already implemented features.
+  - We achieved all of the goals set in the previous retrospective.

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
-  - More time for testing.
-  - By better understanding the current suggestions of Sonarcloud, in the future we can write better code and in turn reduce the remediation efforts.
-  - Testing needs to be treated differently from Technical debt and more time needs to be dedicated to the Technical debt part.
+  - We need to increase the technical debt remediation time and to increase the number of technical tasks needed to refactor our code and make the UI responsive.
+  - We plan to develop less stories and focus more on the currently open issues and app visual improvements.

 - One thing you are proud of as a Team!!
-  - Everyone finished all of their tasks and delivered working code.
-  - Team members communication and availability was outstanding.
+  - We supported each other on any difficulty that appeared.